stts-se/rbnf/README.md

 # rbnf

-Libraries and commands for spelling out numeric expansion, initially based on parts of the ICU project (http://userguide.icu-project.org/)
+Libraries and commands for spelling out numeric expansion, initially based on parts of the ICU project.

 Links:
 * http://userguide.icu-project.org/